theolivenbaum/resin/README.md

 		upsert.Commit();
 	}

-### Store documents that are endoced in a stream source.
+### Store documents that are encoded in a stream source.

 	using (var docs = new FileStream(fileName))
 	using (var upsert = new StreamUpsertOperation(dir, new Analyzer(), compression:true, primaryKey:"id", docs))